Kyriosity/read-write/README+/software/design/parts/README+/app-model.md

 The _Model_, though a rather obscure term, is a cornerstone of software engineering, which shapes and formalizes entities and tasks of the application.

-A model may rank from the dumbest `new Brick { w = 20, d = 12, h = 6,5 }` up to a universe of media franchises, from private proof of concept to enterprise solution, bubble sort to 3D engine.
+A model may rank from the dumbest `new Brick { w = 20, d = 12, h = 6,5 }` up to a universe of media franchises, from private proof of concept to enterprise solution, and from bubble sort to 3D engine.

 ## Insight into model data